dotnet/diagnostics/documentation/design-docs/diagnostics-client-library.md

 ## API Descriptions

 At a high level, the DiagnosticsClient library provides a `CommandHandler` class for each of the command specified as part of the diagnostics IPC protocol described here: https://github.com/dotnet/diagnostics/blob/master/documentation/design-docs/ipc-protocol.md#commands.
 For example, `EventPipeCommandHandler` handles all the `EventPipe` commands that are specified, such as `CollectTracing` and `CollectTracing2`.
+For each of these commands, there should be a method that handles

+Currently the handler classes are scattered across in different format.
+On top of that they are all static methods.
+To make it cleaner and allow a single instance of the CommandHandler class to be responsible for handling communication with a *single process*, I propose that these CommandHandler methods become instance methods and their constructor to take in the process ID of the process they are responsible for communicating with.

-On top of this, there are helper methods that contain various util methods for talking to the IPC channel.
+There are also helper methods that contain various util methods for talking to the IPC channel.
 These are included in the `DiagnosticsIPCHelper` class.

 We may create additional namespaces under Microsoft.Diagnostics.Client for command-specific classes that may be useful. i.e. `Microsoft.Diagnostics.Client.EventPipe`.